16 Ways To Make Money From Your TruckAugust 15, 2019

 How to Make Money with a Pickup Truck and Trailer

 When trying to make money with your pickup truck, you can find the most amount of work if you have a trailer because you have more space to load materials.
+In any case, it’s always a good idea to get a bed liner to protect your truck bed no matter what work you’ll do with it.
 For example, the DK2 Mighty Multi Utility Trailer gives an extra 5 ft x 7 ft when the sides are up, and an extra 12 ft when the front and back load-bearing gates are down.
 This particular trailer has a carrying compacity of 1693 lbs.
 Parking does become more tricky with a larger trailer.
 One way to handle this is parking assistance.
 You may think that dashcams are only used for recording the road ahead of you, but many come with parking and reverse assistance.
 To find out more about this and other features that may help you with your money-making endeavor, check out my article explaining what dashcams can do for you.
 With a trailer, you can make money hauling stuff much easier than without a trailer.

 You can make quite a bit of money “scrapping” metal that you can find from your workplace, your yard, and even on the side of the road on trash-day.
 You can go even further and set up agreements with local businesses to haul off their metal for free such as mechanics.
 You can also tow away junk cars for cheap to later scrap.
 It is wise to have basic knowledge about metals since some are worth much more than others.
 For example, carbide is worth about $4.50 per pound whereas light iron is worth only $90 per ton (or 4 cents per pound).
 You can make a lot more from your scrap metal if you appropriately sort it and “clean” or strip insulation from any copper wire you’ve collected.
 The reason for this is that insulated copper wires are worth approximately half a dollar and clean copper wire being worth more than two dollars per pound.
 Besides this, you will be paid less if they have to sort all the different metals from each other themselves.
 If you have a bunch of time on your hands and you need something to keep yourself occupied, you can even disassemble appliances to remove the motors (which are worth more than the scrap steel).